US carries out Afghanistan drone strike as Kabul evacuation effort enters final stretch - KRDO

 An eyewitness told CNN he saw Taliban members fire shots in the air outside the main Kabul airport entrance gate on Saturday morning to disperse crowds that had gathered again in attempts to flee Afghanistan.

-A source directly familiar with the situation at the airport told CNN that only a skeletal US diplomatic crew of staff to process evacuees would remain after the bulk expected to be departed in the next 24 hours.
+A source directly familiar with the situation at Hamid Karzai International Airport told CNN that only a skeletal US diplomatic crew of staff to process evacuees would remain after the bulk expected to be departed in the next 24 hours.

 The source said that some individuals or small families were still “being pulled through the gates somehow” as of Saturday.
 The gates have been closed for days.
 The numbers getting on were thought to be “a very tiny subset, consisting of single people or families.”
 The US has said they had alternate routes to the airport.